-6. Other assets: Assets not belonging to any of the above categories and for which the period of recovery or realization will be one year or more, including non-operating assets, miscellaneous assets, guarantees paid,
+6. Other assets: Assets not belonging to any of the above categories and for which the period of recovery or realization will be one year or one business cycle or more, including non-operating assets, miscellaneous assets, guarantees paid, receivables on demand, funds held by ceding companies, deferred expenses, deferred income tax assets, and other assets (including long-term negotiable instruments receivable and other long-term receivables).